exakat/exakat-ce/docs/FAQ.rst

 If you're using some other method than git, then just collect the code in a 'code' folder in the <name> project and run the 'files' command.

+The 'init' command doesn't overwrite an existing project : if the `code` folder is missing, you should add it manually, or remove the project with `remove` command, and use `init` again.

 `The project is too big`_
 -------------------------